 Young moms are paired with a Supportive Employment Coach for the duration of the training and up to 2 years post-program.

-In small cohorts of peers, young moms progress through various elements of programming, including classroom-based strengths assessment, career and educational pathway planning, job workshops for resume writing and practice interviewing, parenting group, hands-on job practice at Bright Endeavors, and, ultimately, job placement.
+In small cohorts of peers, young moms progress through various elements of programming, including classroom-based strengths assessments, career and educational pathway planning, job workshops for resume writing and practice interviewing, parenting groups, hands-on job practice at Bright Endeavors, and, ultimately, job placement.

 Young moms and their coaches set and track personal and Bright Endeavors’ production goals daily and celebrate goal achievement individually and together as a team.

 By the end of their engagement in Job Training, young moms feel more confident in their skills, their educational and employment opportunities, and the steps to take to achieve their goals.

 The Partnership is a non-profit agency created by Chicago Mayor Rahm Emanuel and Cook County Board President Toni Preckwinkle.
 The Partnership administers federal and private funding to a network of more than 50 delegate agencies, including 10 American Job Centers.
 In collaboration with The Partnership, these agencies promote comprehensive workforce development initiatives addressing the training and career placement needs of job-seekers and businesses and economic growth throughout Chicago and Cook County.